Vishal490404/Engineering-Log/index.md

 # Welcome to My Portfolio

 Hello!
 I'm Vishal.
+I am a backend focused engineer trying to understand and implement backend systems.
+I have keen interest in reverse engineering, bug hunting and cloud.
 This blog documents the technical details, architecture, and challenges I faced while building my projects.
-Here you will find deep dives into how I implemented secure browsers, containerized wargames, and high-performance computing environments.

 ## Featured Projects